 The state of Texas requires that a student attend all 32 hours of classroom instruction.

-If a student has missed 5 or less classes, they can begin their in-car instruction once their classroom session is complete.
+TRADITIONAL CLASS ONLY: If a student has missed 5 or less classes, they can begin their in-car instruction once their account has been created on our scheduling system (Schedule 2 Drive).
 Students that have missed 6 or more classes must complete their classes before starting the in-car instruction (refer to our Make-up Policy above).

 A contract extension my be purchased before the contract expires.